Here's how Congress is protected

 WASHINGTON — The shooting at a baseball practice of Republican Majority Whip Steve Scalise (R-LA) and others is the latest incident to put Congressional security in the spotlight.

-The U.S. Capitol Police — two of its officers were also shot Wednesday — have expanded their footprint over the years in response to prior incidents, but are primarily tasked with guarding the Capitol grounds and investigating threats against lawmakers.
+The U.S. Capitol Police — one of its officers was also shot Wednesday — have expanded their footprint over the years in response to prior incidents, but are primarily tasked with guarding the Capitol grounds and investigating threats against lawmakers.
 Outside Washington, members coordinate events with local and state police and sometimes use their own personal security.

+The Capitol Police has over 2,100 officers and civilian staff, according to its website.

 Only a small number of members in leadership positions receive full-time protective details from the Capitol Police, including the House Speaker, House and Senate Majority and Minority Leader, and House and Senate whips.
 Rank-and-file members sometimes receive added protection in response to specific concerns.

-Note: CORRECTION: (June 14, 2017, 1:12 p.m): An earlier version of this article misstated Texas Rep. Al Green's political affiliation.
-He is a Democrat, not a Republican.
-CORRECTION: (June 14, 2017: 2:16 p.m.): An earlier version of this article misstated the party affiliation of former Rep. Gabrielle Giffords.
-She is a Democrat, not a Republican.